-About COPD, National Clinical Programme
+About the COPD National Clinical Programme

 Chronic obstructive pulmonary disease (COPD) is a disease of the lungs characterised by airflow obstruction.
 This airflow obstruction is usually progressive and only partially reversible.
 The disease is associated with increasing dyspnoea (breathlessness) and in more severe cases can be associated with exacerbations of the disease, which may require intervention either in primary care, attendance at the hospital or even admission to hospital.
 It is a significant cause of mortality in Ireland and compared with other European countries, Ireland has one of the highest age standardised death rates from COPD.